Mission-Critical at Nation-State Scale

 - 42 of 62 cloud platforms requiring reliability improvements

-- Manual processes that couldn’t scale with growth
+- An operations team of 70 people that couldn’t scale with growth

 - No unified observability across the infrastructure